Habituation: Stimulus-model comparator theory

 The stimulus-model comparator theory emerged from the research of Sokolov who used the orienting response as the cornerstone of his studies, and operationally defining the orienting response as EEG activity.
 Orienting responses are heightened sensitivity experienced by an organism when exposed to a new or changing stimulus.
 Orienting responses can result in overt, observable behaviors as well as psychophysiological responses such as EEG activity and undergo habituation with repeated presentation of the eliciting stimulus.
 The Sokolov model assumes that when a stimulus is experienced several times, the nervous system creates a model of the expected stimulus (a stimulus model).
 With additional presentations of the stimulus, the experienced stimulus is compared with the stimulus model.
 If the experienced stimulus matches the stimulus model, responding is inhibited.
 At first the stimulus model is not a very good representation of the presented stimulus, and thus responding continues because of this mismatch.
 With additional presentations the stimulus model is improved, there is no longer a mismatch, and responding is inhibited causing habituation.
 However, if the stimulus is changed so that it no longer matches the stimulus model, the orienting response is no longer inhibited.
 Sokolov locates the stimulus model in the cerebral cortex.

 Dual-process theory

 The Groves and Thompson dual-process theory of habituation posits that two separate processes exist in the central nervous system that interacts to produce habituation.
 The two distinct processes are a habituation process and a sensitization process.
 The dual-process theory argues that all noticeable stimuli will elicit both of these processes and that the behavioral output will reflect a summation of both processes.
 The habituation process is decremental, whereas the sensitization process is incremental enhancing the tendency to respond.
 Thus when the habituation process exceeds the sensitization process behavior shows habituation, but if the sensitization process exceeds the habituation process, behavior shows sensitization.
 Groves and Thompson hypothesize the existence of two neural pathways: an "S-R pathway" involved with the habituation process, and a "state pathway" involved with sensitization.
 The state system is seen as equivalent to a general state of arousal.

-Multiple Time-scales theory

-Habituation to closely spaced stimuli is faster and more complete than to widely spaced stimuli, but recovery is also more rapid (rate sensitivity).
-Staddon and Higa showed that a 2-unit, cascaded-integrator dynamic model can explain in detail an extensive data set on rate-sensitive habituation in the nematode Caenorhabditis elegans.
-Many apparently complex properties of habituation and learning dynamics may reflect interactions among a small number of processes with different time scales.